SeleniumHQ/docs/docs_source_files/content/webdriver/driver_requirements.en.md

 Microsoft also offer a WebDriver binary for
 [Internet Explorer 11 on Windows 7 & 8.1](//www.microsoft.com/en-gb/download/details.aspx?id=44069).
-It has not been updated since 2014 and is based of a draft version of the W3 specification.
+It has not been updated since 2014 and is based on a draft version of the W3 specification.
 [Jim Evans](//jimevansmusic.blogspot.co.uk/2014/09/using-internet-explorer-webdriver.html) has an excellent writeup on Microsoft's implementation.